TipsForGIS/jupyter-from-venv/README.md

 # Intorduction

-This is a shell script that enables a venv environment to run on Jupyter Lab.
+This is a shell script that enables a venv environment to run on Jupyter Lab assuming you have Juptery Lab installed on your machine.
+Basically the script will create a `venv` folder in your Python project folder.
+Then the script will activate your venv folder and make it ready for use in a running Jupyter Lab session on your default browser.

 # Preparation